thenexthub/Codira/docs/README.md

   Describes how to submit your first pull request.
 This is the place to start if you're new to the project!
 - [GettingStarted.md](/docs/HowToGuides/GettingStarted.md):
-  Describes how to set up a working Swift development environment for Linux and macOS, and get an edit-build-test-debug loop going.
+  Describes how to set up a working Codira development environment for Linux and macOS, and get an edit-build-test-debug loop going.
 - [DebuggingTheCompiler.md](/docs/DebuggingTheCompiler.md):
   Describes a variety of techniques for debugging.
 - Building for Android:
   - [Android.md](/docs/Android.md):
-    How to run some simple programs and the Swift test suite on an Android device.
+    How to run some simple programs and the Codira test suite on an Android device.
   - [AndroidBuild.md](/docs/AndroidBuild.md):
-    How to build the Swift SDK for Android on Windows.
+    How to build the Codira SDK for Android on Windows.
 - Building for Windows:
   - [Windows.md](/docs/Windows.md):
-    Overview on how to build Swift for Windows.
+    Overview on how to build Codira for Windows.
   - [WindowsBuild.md](/docs/WindowsBuild.md):
-    How to build Swift on Windows using Visual Studio.
+    How to build Codira on Windows using Visual Studio.
   - [WindowsCrossCompile.md](/docs/WindowsCrossCompile.md):
-    How to cross compile Swift for Windows on a non-Windows host OS.
+    How to cross compile Codira for Windows on a non-Windows host OS.
 - Building for OpenBSD:
   - [OpenBSD.md](/docs/OpenBSD.md):
     Overview of specific steps for building on OpenBSD.
 - [RunningIncludeWhatYouUse.md](/docs/HowToGuides/RunningIncludeWhatYouUse.md):
-  Describes how to run [include-what-you-use](https://include-what-you-use.org) on the Swift project.
+  Describes how to run [include-what-you-use](https://include-what-you-use.org) on the Codira project.

 ## Explanations